A Guide to Psychology and its Practice

 and Answers

 Look at it like this.
 As a child, you couldn’t talk to your parents about your needs they didn’t fulfill.
-That’s obvious.
-So, what do you do as an adult who feels all the frustration about unfulfilled needs?
-Well, you have to talk to your psychotherapist, and, as odd as it sounds, you have to talk to him about needs he can’t fulfill either.
-But, unlike with your parents, with whom you couldn’t talk about your feelings, when you do talk to your psychotherapist, even though your needs don’t get fulfilled, you come to understand all your emotions about your needs not being fulfilled.
-That’s the psychotherapeutic process in a nutshell.
+That’s obvious, because that’s why you’re in paychotherapy.
+So, what do you do now as an adult who is learning to recognize and feel all the frustration about unfulfilled needs?
+Well, it’s necessary to talk to your psychotherapist, and, as odd as it sounds, it’s especially necessary to talk to him about needs he can’t fulfill either.
+But, unlike with your parents, with whom you couldn’t talk about your feelings, when you do talk to your psychotherapist, even though your needs don’t get fulfilled, you encounter all your painful emotions about your needs not being fulfilled.

 Understanding this, you can then see that all those erotic feelings you have are the “natural” way to avoid dealing with your painful emotions by pretending the needs are fulfilled.
 So, in the end, these sexual feelings don’t do anything for you except keep you stuck in unconscious frustration.

-But even if you have discovered this fact intellectually, the mere knowledge of it doesn’t resolve the unconscious desire.
-Only by speaking about your feelings and desires within the psychotherapy will you be able to face your deepest pain honestly and let the light and air get to it, where it can heal.
+Even if you have discovered this fact intellectually, the mere knowledge of it doesn’t resolve the unconscious desire for “love.”
+Only by speaking about your feelings and desires within the psychotherapy, being taught about the futility of your desires, and then experiencing the frustration of learning that sexual feelings for your psychotherapist are really an illusion will you be able to face your deepest pain honestly and let the light and air get to your unconscious frustration, so that it can heal.

 Back to the list of questions